 Amazon Italy (amazon.it)

-UK sellers account for 25% of the sellers in the Italian market, followed by sellers from Spain (10%).
+UK sellers account for 23% of the sellers in the Italian market, followed by sellers from Spain (10%).

 Amazon Spain (amazon.es)

 Traffic: 198.45 million